scivision/hwloc-fortran/README.md

 This can be useful for managing MPI runs or estimating memory requirements.

 The HWLOC library is automatically built if not present.
+HWLOC for Windows builds with CMake.
+At present, HWLOC for Unix-like platforms builds with Autotools, called by CMake.

 ## build